SmartTensors/NTFk.jl/README.md

 The parallelization allows for utilization of multi-core / multi-processor environments.
 GPU and TPU accelerations are also available through existing Julia packages.

-**NTFk** can be employed to solver tensor decomposition using CP (Candecomp/Parafac) and Tucker methods.
+**NTFk** can be employed to perform tensor decomposition using CP (Candecomp/Parafac) and Tucker methods.

 **NTFk** provides access to tensor decomposition methods available in the [MATLAB TensorToolbox](https://www.tensortoolbox.org/)

 **NTFk** can perform high-performance computing tensor decomposition analyses using TensorFlow, PyTorch and MXNET.

 **NTFk** methodology and applications are discussed in the the papers and presentations listed below.

+Tensor network decompositions can be be performed using our [**NTNk**](https://github.com/TensorDecompositions/NTNk.jl) package.

 ### Installation